springfall2008/batpred/docs/output-data.md

 ## Energy saving data

 - predbat.cost_yesterday - A sensor that gives you your energy costs for yesterday (00:00-23:59 on the previous day)

+predbat.savings_total_actual

+- predbat.savings_total_predbat - A running total of the below savings_yesterday_predbat sensor
+- predbat.savings_total_pvbat - A running total of the below savings_yesterday_pvbat sensor

+predbat.savings_total_soc

-- predbat.savings_yesterday_predbat - A sensor which tells you have much money Predbat saved you yesterday compared to not using Predbat and only charging at the lowest import rate in the 24 hour Period
+- predbat.savings_yesterday_predbat - A sensor which tells you how much money Predbat saved you yesterday compared to not using Predbat, and only charging at the lowest import rate in the 24 hour Period
-- predbat.savings_total_predbat - A running total of the above
-- predbat.savings_yesterday_pvbat - A sensor which tells you have much money you saved vs not having a PV and battery system at all (this includes in the Predbat savings)
+- predbat.savings_yesterday_pvbat - A sensor which tells you how much money you saved from using Predbat vs not having a PV and battery system at all and all house load being met from grid import
-- predbat.savings_total_pvbat - A running total of the above

 ## Solar forecast data